Key takeaways

 Metrics to measure success of accounting tools for remote teams

-• Close cycle time, days from period end to financials shared
+- Close cycle time: days from period end to financials shared (aim for under 5 days with AI-enabled tools)

-• Productivity, reduction in manual entries, time to approve expenses, and touchpoints per invoice
+- Productivity: reduction in manual ledger entries, time to approve expenses, and touchpoints per vendor invoice

 Closing thoughts on accounting tools for remote teams